VirgilSecurity/awesome-virgil/README.md

   * [Generate a restorable key pair based on a user's password](https://developer.virgilsecurity.com/docs/use-cases/v1/brainkey) - Create strong cryptographic keys based on a user's password using Virgil Pythia.
   * [Protect user messages from being decrypted even if the main private key is compromised](https://developer.virgilsecurity.com/docs/use-cases/v4/perfect-forward-secrecy) - In this tutorial, we will help two people or IoT devices to communicate with end-to-end encryption with PFS enabled.
 * Demos
-  * [Encryption Demo JS](https://github.com/VirgilSecurity/demo-encryption-js) - A simple html+javascript (or just javascript) application with Node.js backend demonstrating the use of Virgil Javascript SDK and Virgil Crypto.
+  * [Encryption Demo JS](https://github.com/VirgilSecurity/demo-encryption-js) - A simple javascript application with Node.js backend demonstrating the use of Virgil Javascript SDK and Virgil Crypto.
-  * [Virgil Demo Chat](https://github.com/VirgilSecurity/virgil-demo-chat) A basic chat application that uses Virgil technologies stack for end-to-end encryption.
+  * [Virgil Demo Chat](https://github.com/VirgilSecurity/virgil-demo-chat) - A basic chat application that uses Virgil technologies stack for end-to-end encryption.
-  * [Demo Android](https://github.com/VirgilSecurity/demo-e2ee-android) A simple Android application that demonstrates how the end-to-end encryption (E2EE) works.
+  * [Demo Android](https://github.com/VirgilSecurity/demo-e2ee-android) - A simple Android application that demonstrates how the end-to-end encryption (E2EE) works.

 ### With Firebase
 * Tutorials